nathangthomas/koroibos/README.md

 # Welcome to KOROIBOS

-The Koroibos API is a statistics API for the 2016 olympics that was built as a 48 hour challenge.
+The Koroibos API is a statistics API for the 2016 olympics that was built during a 48 hour challenge.
 Users can call on a number of endpoints that return information about the athletes and events.

-Koroibos is deployed to Heroku, and is located at: <insert url here>
+Interact with Koroibos live on Heroku at: https://koroibos-stats.herokuapp.com/

 ### Table of Contents